Molecule identified in mice could become future target for new drugs in humans

 Boston, MA — Overeating in mice triggers a molecule once considered to be only involved in detecting and fighting viruses to also destroy normal metabolism, leading to insulin resistance and setting the stage for diabetes.
 The new study, led by researchers at the Harvard School of Public Health (HSPH), specifically links together the immune system and metabolism, a pairing increasingly suspected in diseases that include — in addition to diabetes — heart disease, fatty liver, cancer, and stroke.
 Understanding how to regulate the molecule through targeted drugs or nutrients could eventually change the way these diseases are prevented and treated in humans.
 The study will publish in the February 5, 2010, issue of Cell.

-“When mice eat a normal diet, this molecule called PKR is silent,” said senior author Gökhan S. Hotamisligil, chair of the HSPH Department of Genetics and Complex Diseases.
+“When mice eat a normal diet, this molecule called PKR is silent,” said senior author Gökhan S. Hotamisligil, chair of the HSPH Department of Molecular Metabolism.
 “However, if a cell containing PKR is bombarded with too many nutrients, PKR grabs other immune system molecules that respond to this food attack and organizes a firing squad to shoot down normal processes, leading to insulin resistance and metabolic dysfunction.”

 The results provide compelling evidence that a process called “metaflammation” occurs in the body, said Hotamisligil.
 Metaflammation is inflammation triggered by the metabolism of nutrients that occurs when the body processes food into energy.
 Previous studies by Hotamisligil had demonstrated inflammation in metabolic diseases such as obesity, type 2 diabetes, and heart disease in mice and humans.